thoughtspot/thoughtspot.github.io/_complex-search/about-pinned-measures.md

 ```

 Only the measure value is required.
 If you supply both a measure and an
-attribute, the formula returns the aggregate of the measure grouped by the
+attribute, the function returns the aggregate of the measure grouped by the
 attribute(s).
 You should experiment with only a measure and then with an
 attribute to see which output best meets your use case.

-## Understanding group Aggregation
+## List of group functions

 Group aggregation functions have names with formats like `group_<aggregation>`.
-These formulas work in three different situations:

-* when the filter

-## List of group functions

 The group aggregation functions are the following:

 <table>